spyflying/VCT_AVS/README.md

 @inproceedings{huang2025revisiting,
-  title={Revisiting Audio-Visual Segmentation with Vision-Centric Transformer}, author={Huang, Shaofei and Ling, Rui and Hui, Tianrui and Li, Hongyu and Zhou, Xu and Zhang, Shifeng and Liu, Si and Hong, Richang and Wang, Meng}, booktitle={Proceedings of the Computer Vision and Pattern Recognition Conference}, year={2025}
+  title={Revisiting Audio-Visual Segmentation with Vision-Centric Transformer}, author={Huang, Shaofei and Ling, Rui and Hui, Tianrui and Li, Hongyu and Zhou, Xu and Zhang, Shifeng and Liu, Si and Hong, Richang and Wang, Meng}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition}, year={2025}
 }
 ```